Visual Course Catalogue

 x2

-Streamlined internal processes made day-to-day tasks significantly quicker.
+Streamlined internal processes made day-to-day admin tasks significantly quicker.

 45%

-Admins found and managed courses 45% faster due to improved search, clearer categorization, and reduced duplication.
+Admins found and managed courses 45% faster, thanks to improved search, clearer categorisation, and reduced duplication.

 55%

-Onboarding completion rates and upsell conversions increased by 55% as sales teams could clearly demonstrate course value and relevance during client conversations.
+Onboarding completion rates and upsell conversions increased by 55%, as sales teams could now clearly demonstrate course value and relevance live, in front of clients, instead of describing the library in the abstract.

 Research Phase